June 17, 2019

 A letter to AWA from J.E.
 Bud Miller, Associate Minister of Public Lands and Wildlife, states: “Our department shares your view that caribou need protection and we are quickly moving in that direction.
 I can assure you that caribou are now a high priority and will continue to receive our best efforts regardless of our management strategy.”

-AWA and Alberta Fish and Game Association lead the charge in calling for the suspension of caribou hunting in Alberta.
+AWA and AFGA lead the charge in calling for the suspension of caribou hunting in Alberta.

-Provincial biologists, in conjunction with AWA and other Alberta conservation groups, establish the “Caribou Management Outline for Alberta.”
+Provincial biologists, in conjunction with Alberta Wilderness Association (AWA) and other Alberta conservation groups, establish the “Caribou Management Outline for Alberta.”
 Noteworthy recommendations from this work include the following:

 Province-wide population is estimated at around 5000 individuals.